 5. Breathe in the Crisp Winter Air on a Stroll in Lyon’s Parc de La Tete d’Or

-Lyon’s Parc de La Tete d’Or is a wonderful place for family recreation was opened in 1857 by the brothers Denis and Eugène Buhler.
+Lyon’s Parc de La Tete d’Or is a wonderful place for family recreation.
+It was opened in 1857 by the brothers Denis and Eugène Buhler.

 Today, the park encompasses botanical gardens, a boating lake, a miniature railway, a zoo, and pony rides for children.